FREQUENTLY ASKED QUESTIONS

 - Can I pay my fees over the phone or online by credit card?

 You can make a credit card payment over the phone.
-We cannot accept credit card payments online at this time.
-We hope to have this option available soon.
+We do not accept credit card payments online at this time.

 - How should my check be made out?